Land

 Protecting and Strengthening Land Assets for a Resilient Future

-The Land Theme focuses on three key areas: Healthy Country, Resilient Landscapes, and Soil and Vegetation.
-Within these areas, NRM organisations collaborate with land managers to promote sustainable natural and productive landscapes and industries, especially in a changing environment.
+The Land Theme identifies how NRM organisations partner with land managers to support sustainable natural and production landscapes and industries in a changing environment.

 Healthy Country